digital-asset/dabl-react/README.md

 #### Logout

 Import and call the function `damlHubLogout()` to log out the user.
+This function will delete the cookies set by Daml Hub on the application page.

 ### API Hooks